padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 cd_app perf_test_sb/bin_sh
 ./test_group -run

-# Check the entry count in each region we just ingested
+# Check the entry count in each region to which we just ingested data
 ./test_group -list
 ```